EASTERN & ORIENTAL BERHAD

 Risk Management Committee

-The Risk Management Committee oversees the identification, monitoring and control of all risks faced by the businesses within the Group.
+The Risk Management Committee oversees the identification, monitoring and control of all risks faced by the businesses within the Group and the Group’s sustainability management and practice.
 It provides assurance to the Board that risk control measures and mitigation actions are in existence and are being continually reviewed.

 - Audit Committee